 How it's done

-Into a large heavy-bottomed pan add a good dollop of butter and a slosh of palm or coconut oil.
+Into a large heavy-bottomed pan add a good dollop of butter and a slosh of coconut oil.
 Turn the heat up to moderately high.

 ASIDE: Why should you only fry with coconut oil or butter?